 Firstly, there isn’t Uber in Playa del Carmen.
 That’s the simple part.
 Uber was introduced to Cancun several years ago, but the local taxi drivers and firms didn’t like it and caused lots of problems.
 Since then, Uber has been halted and reinstated a few times.
 But, at the moment, Uber is not available in Cancun.

 When I first arrived in Cancun (fresh off the plane from London), I looked on the app and tried to order a ride.
-While the app showed a few cars, when it came to finding a driver it would never find one.
+While the app showed a few cars, when it came to finding a driver, none of them ever accepted the ride.
 Take a taxi if you’re going locally.
-Alternatives to Uber such as Didi and Cabify exist but I’m not sure how widely used these are.
+Alternatives to Uber such as Didi and Cabify exist in Mexico but I’m not sure how widely used these are around Cancun.

 Do you have any questions or want any more information?
 If so, drop a comment below and I’ll get back to you!